Mission of the Center

 The Center for Environmental Studies seeks to perpetuate creative and responsible professional practices in an increasingly fragile world.
 It achieves this by providing a framework through which students, faculty, and alumni can come together for the investigation of environmental issues, by identifying critical issues in the relationship between human life and both the natural and human-built environments, and by helping to determine the important roles that science, mathematics, and engineering will take in addressing those issues.

 The Center interprets environmental studies broadly, with a strong dedication to interdisciplinary cooperation.
 Both natural and human-built environments are considered.
 Diverse methodologies are encouraged.
 These include mathematical and computational modeling; economic, historical, philosophical, psychological, and literary analysis and criticism; both theoretical and experimental chemical, physical, and biological investigations; and consideration of alternative and appropriate technologies.

 All processes of environmental degradation are studied, especially in relation to human-motivated activities.
 Diversity of species in flora and fauna — including the human species — is evaluated.
 Ecology in all respects is a central focus of study and leads the Center to questions of sustainable human habitation of natural places.
 At all levels, technology is studied with an imaginative view toward the environment as a fundamentally important factor in all engineering design.

 Structure and Administration

-The participants in this Center include all HMC faculty, students, staff, alumni, and friends of the college who have a declared interest in some aspect of environmental studies.
-The Center is administered by a Director in consultation with a Steering Committee.
+The participants in this Center include all Harvey Mudd faculty, students, staff, alumni, and friends of the college who have a declared interest in some aspect of environmental studies.
+The Center is administered by a director in consultation with a steering committee.

 Goals of the Center